wdenton/avoirmldupois/README.md

 ### The source code

-To install Avoirdupois you need to get this source code by either forking this GitHub repository or downloading it directly.
+To install AvoiRMLdupois you need to get this source code by either forking this GitHub repository or downloading it directly.
 This will clone the repository, download all the files, and show what's there:

-    $ git clone git@github.com:wdenton/avoirdupois.git
+    $ git clone git@github.com:wdenton/avoirmldupois.git
-    $ cd avoirdupois
+    $ cd avoirmldupois
     $ ls

 ### Setting up databases

-Before going any further you need to set up the databases Avoirdupois will use.
+Before going any further you need to set up the databases AvoiRMLdupois will use.
 The configuration details are in [config/database.yml](config/database.yml).

 	# cp config/database.yml.sample config/database.yml